jeremyhahn/go-trusted-platform/README.md

 The Trusted Platform Module (TPM) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that is designed to carry out cryptographic operations.
-The chip includes multiple physical security mechanisms to make it tamper-resistant, and malicious software is unable to tamper with the security functions of the TPM.
+The chip includes multiple physical security mechanisms to make it tamper-resistant, where malicious software is unable to tamper with the security functions of the TPM.

 The Trusted Platform Module (TPM) provides: